 - Agendas are designed around “discussion modules” (not presentations) with a minimum of slides.

 - There is no confusion on roles and responsibilities.
 All attendees arrive calm, curious, and energized for a set of well-designed and carefully structured discussions.

 - Comments at the conclusion of the CAB meeting include: “That was the best CAB meeting I’ve ever attended.
 I wish my other vendors designed their CAB meetings where we spent more time discussing topics that matter to everyone, versus listening to a product update lectures.”

 Creating a CAB Charter Statement is not tactically hard; however, it does take diplomacy and thoughtfulness.
-This is the first element we’ll be covering in our 5-part series, live-online CAB Masterclass beginning January 19.
+This is the first element we’ll be covering in our live-online CAB Masterclass.
 I’ll share examples of good, bad, and ugly Charter Statements.
-If this is a topic of interest, I invite you to learn more.
-Registration is now open.

 With a specialty in Customer Advisory Boards (CAB) and Partner Advisory Boards (PAB), Mike Gospe is an advisory board strategist & professional facilitator with more than 20 years of CAB & PAB experience.
 He’s helped some of today’s most innovative companies deliver more than 200 world-class CAB in-person and virtual meetings.
 He leads KickStart Alliance‘s CAB practice.